HeinerMo/IntelliTest/README.md

 # IntelliTest
-IntelliTest is an application that uses the Euclidean algorithm to messure and assign a intelligence type to the user.
+IntelliTest is an application that uses the Euclidean algorithm to messure and assign an intelligence type to the user.